-The Internet Assigned Numbers Authority (IANA) is responsible for maintaining a MIB module which provides OID registrations for wellknown languages.
-The IANA language registry is intented to reduce interoperability problems by providing a single list of well-known languages.
+The Internet Assigned Numbers Authority (IANA) is responsible for maintaining a MIB module (IANA-LANGUAGE-MIB) which provides OID registrations for well-known languages.
+The IANA language registry is intended to reduce interoperability problems by providing a single list of well-known languages.
 However, it is of course still possible to register languages in private OID spaces.
-Registering languages in private spaces is especially attractive if a language is used for experimentation or if a language is only used in environments where the distribution of MIB modules with the language registration does not cause any maintenance problems.
+Registering languages in private OID spaces is especially attractive if a language is used for experimentation or if a language is only used in environments where the distribution of MIB modules with the language registration does not cause any maintenance problems.

-Any additions or changes to the list of languages registered via IANA require Designated Expert Review as defined in the IANA guidelines [20].
+Any additions or changes to the list of languages registered via IANA require Designated Expert Review as defined in the IANA quidelines [RFC2434].
 The Designated Expert will be selected by the IESG Area Director for the IETF Operations and Management Area.